“The worst kept secret in Drag racing”

 A mighty vac must be used in order to bleed the device correctly.
 Bleed the LCD with the switch on and with the switch off multiple times until device it is free of air and functioning like a normal clutch when not energized.
 Should only be activated through first gear.
 Can be ecu controlled with a standalone ecu or through a micros witch on first gear.
 Should not be on through 2nd gear.

-Our recommended clutch lines comes in 24.75″, 36″ and 48″s to make connecting your Master Cylinder to Slave Cylinder seamless.
+Our recommended clutch lines comes in 24.75″, 36″ and 48″s to make connecting your Master Cylinder to Slave Cylinder seamless for Mitsubishi vehicles.

 Here are some videos demonstrating how the Device works: